 South America’s rich diversity in culture, cuisine and natural beauty promises experiences ranging from peaceful moments of reflection to exhilarating activities.

-If you have a month to spare, let it be spent exploring the wonders of South America — a journey that truly is the adventure of a lifetime.
+If you have a month to spare, spend it exploring the wonders of South America — it’s a journey that truly is the adventure of a lifetime.